GOAT-studios/2d/docs/README.md

 README
 =====

-Welcome to the documentation of the 2D engine! the docs are available in 3 formats: json (the original, a bit harder to read;) ) in the `json` directory, Markdown (handy for GitHub) in the `md` directory and HTML (for in the browser) (not yet ready, parser isn't there, sorry) in the `html` directory.
+Welcome to the documentation of the 2D engine!
+The docs are available in JSON format, but a parser script is provided to convert the JSON to another format (like Markdown, for which a parser is included).
+You can easily add your own parser (in the `parsers` directory).
+Take a look at the Markdown parser (`md.js`) to get an idea of how this works.
 Have fun!

-> __Note:__ We don't add the Markdown docs yet to the repo, as we're adding too much to the docs that it would become a huge hassle to keep it updated.
-In the future, when API becomes stable, we'll try to ship the Markdown version of the docs along.
+> __Note:__ We don't add the Markdown docs yet to the repo, as we're adding so much to the docs that it would become a huge hassle to keep it updated.
+In the future, when the API becomes stable, we'll try to ship the Markdown version of the docs along.

 ## Using the Parser

-To convert the json docs to Markdown, a parser is included.
+To convert the json docs to another format (Markdown, for example), a parser script is included.
 To use it, you'll need [node.js](http://nodejs.org) and NPM (which is installed as you install node).

 ### 1: Installing node.js + NPM